BrandonnGonzalez/ai110-module2show-pawpal-starter/reflection.md

 **a.
 What went well**

 - What part of this project are you most satisfied with?
+- Utilizing AI to brainstorm and build, getting a deeper grasp with how it works, and really learning how to leverage and take control of it.

 **b.
 What you would improve**

 - If you had another iteration, what would you improve or redesign?
+- I would improve on the backend logic.

 **c.
 Key takeaway**

 - What is one important thing you learned about designing systems or working with AI on this project?
+- One important thing I learned about designing systems is that you always need to make sure that the firsthand logic is solid enough to handle the classes and basic tests.
+If you develop tests for that logic and it fails instantly, it is extremely important to go and redefine it before moving on to where it will continue breaking.